Backdrop for Georgia mass shooting: Both gaps and progress on school safety

 Nationwide responses to school shootings have been both preventive – find the shooter before they shoot – and reactive.
 The recent Georgia shooting shows the struggles, successes, and failures of both approaches.

-And while experts say national school-safety responses may have stopped scores of potential shootings, the tragedy in Winder, a small city of just under 30,000 people just outside of Atlanta, underscores how profound the problems remain.
+And while experts say national school-safety responses may have stopped scores of potential shootings, the tragedy in Winder, a small city of just under 30,000 people outside Atlanta, underscores how profound the problems are that remain.

 School safety is both reactive and preventive

-The shooting shows “how we as a society are trying to deal with this problem in terms of reactive measures versus preventive measures,” says Mark Follman, author of “Trigger Points: Inside the mission to stop mass shootings in America.”

-Despite resources already poured into this unfathomable American crisis, “It points right back to the question: What could have been done to keep this from happening in the first place?”
+Despite resources already poured into this unfathomable American crisis, “It points right back to the question, What could have been done to keep this from happening in the first place?”

-The number of school-related threats of violence had dropped to 1,905 during the 2023-2024 academic year, down from a pre-pandemic high of 3,434, according to research by the Educator’s School Safety Network.
+The number of school-related threats of violence had dropped to 1,905 during the 2023-2024 academic year, down from a prepandemic high of 3,434, according to research by the Educator’s School Safety Network.

 But violent incidents overall continued an upward climb.
 The network counted 378 violent incidents last year, up from 253 in the 2022-2023 school year.

 About half of U.S. schools had armed security staff in the 2020 school year, almost twice the number a decade earlier.
-The Apalachee High School staff had received panic buttons – fobs worn around their necks that could be pressed to alert local authorities of emergencies at the school – a week before the shooting.
+Apalachee High School staff members had received panic buttons – fobs worn around their necks that could be pressed to alert local authorities to emergencies at the school – a week before the shooting.
 On Wednesday, those alarms were activated, putting the school on lockdown and alerting police.

 Georgia doesn’t require public schools to have such alarms, but six states, including Florida, do.
 Apalachee High’s building also had automatic locking doors, in case of an emergency.
 Every school in Georgia is required to have a violence prevention plan in place.

-Half of all states now require threat assessment teams and two-thirds of America’s schools now have such teams in place, according to the Pew Research Center.
+Half of all states now require threat assessment teams, and two-thirds of America’s schools now have such teams in place, according to the Pew Research Center.

 Is there an effective defense?

-But those teams are not only new and largely inexperienced, they also face jurisdictional and privacy issues.
+But those teams are not only new and largely inexperienced; they also face jurisdictional and privacy issues.

-Making prevention trickier, Georgia is one of 29 states without a red flag law, meaning that police here can’t seize weapons from those in mental distress or who may pose danger.
+Making prevention trickier, Georgia is one of 29 states without a red flag law, meaning that police there can’t seize weapons from those in mental distress or who may pose danger.

 “The key with threat assessment is you tie it in with physical security, partnerships with law enforcement, coordinating not only physical safety but investigating risks and threats and how you look at response,” says Mario Scalora, a University of Nebraska-Lincoln psychologist who studies targeted violence.
 “We do this because we all have people we care about in those buildings.”

-Strong parental and privacy rights in the U.S. can also make determining how real or big a threat is more difficult.
+Strong parental and privacy rights in the United States can also make determining how real or big a threat is more difficult.

 Those challenges came into sharp focus this week in Winder, the seat of Barrow County, a fast-growing region nestled between Atlanta and the college town of Athens.